slingner/scott-lingner-portfolio/src/content/projects/prenda-portfolio/index.md

 ---
 # make sure to update this title in the image mapper on ArrowCard if changed
-title: "Student portfolios - Prenda"
+title: "Student Dashboard - Prenda"
-description: "Created a student portfolio dashboard to showcase work and progress."
+description: "Created a student dashboard to showcase work and progress."
 date: "2024-08-10"
 banner: "/prenda.png"
 demoURL: "https://www.prenda.com/"